 Kickout Flashing: How to Flash Troublesome Roof-to-Wall Intersections

 The exterior of a house presents plenty of opportunity for leaks.
-A common problem area is the point where the gutter on a single-story roof eave dies into a two-story wall.
-Roofers or siding contractors often install step flashing that allows roof water to slip behind the gutter and get behind the siding and even the housewrap.
+A common problem area is the point where a gutter dies into an adjoining wall, as the photo below illustrates.
+Unless you’re careful, step flashing can allow water from the roof to slip behind the gutter and get behind the siding and even the housewrap.

-I use redundant layers of flashing integrated into the housewrap to keep water from getting behind exterior cladding; a kickout flashing directs water into the gutter.
+I use redundant layers of flashing integrated into the housewrap to keep water from getting behind exterior cladding.
+Kickout flashing directs water into the gutter.
 The process might seem overcomplicated at first, but the minor expense in time is much better than having to tackle rot repairs down the road.

 1. Housewrap creates the foundation.
-Ideally, I like to start by installing a 3-ft. by 3-ft. sheet of housewrap (or even better, a piece of self-adhesive roof underlayment) to the wall before the first truss or roof rafter is placed against it.
+Ideally, I like to start by installing a 3-ft. by 3-ft. sheet of housewrap (or even better, a piece of self-adhering roof underlayment) to the wall before the first truss or roof rafter is placed against it.
 The sheet acts as a backup at a vulnerable junction.
-When I can't place the sheet ahead of time, I sometimes can sneak a piece of housewrap back there after prying the truss or rafter back just 1⁄16 in. and pulling any nails in the way.
+When I can’t place the sheet ahead of time, I sometimes can sneak a piece of housewrap in after prying the truss or rafter back just 1⁄16 in. and pulling any nails that might be in the way.

-2. The next-best starting point.
-If I can't get some sort of weather barrier against the wall at the end of the eave, I apply a piece of housewrap that runs vertically from just below the soffit to at least 3 ft. down the wall, 6 in. horizontally through the inside corner, and at least a foot beyond the end of the eave.
+2. If I can’t get some sort of weather barrier against the wall at the end of the eave, I apply a piece of housewrap that runs vertically from just below the soffit to at least 3 ft. down the wall, 6 in. horizontally around the inside corner, and at least a foot beyond the end of the eave.

-3. Flexible flashing tape seals the eave end to the wall.
-I use a wide piece of flexible flashing tape to bridge between the subfascia and the wall.
+3. Flexible flashing tape seals the eave to the wall.
+I use a wide piece of flexible flashing tape to protect the area between the subfascia and the wall.
 I cut the tape so that it laps onto the housewrap above and 3 in. above the roof sheathing.

-4. Thinking ahead.
-Once the flexible flashing is set, I apply a piece of housewrap along the wall where the fascia hits.
-This piece isn't absolutely necessary, but later, it becomes easier to cover the wall completely with a final sheet of housewrap.
+4. Once the flexible flashing is set, I apply a piece of housewrap along the wall where the fascia meets it.
+This piece isn’t absolutely necessary.
+But later, it becomes easier to cover the wall completely with a final sheet of housewrap.

 5/6.
 Protect the flashing tape.
 Although flexible flashing tape is pretty durable, it's best to protect it with metal flashing and to treat it as a backup for water leaks.
 I fold a piece of metal flashing for the inside corner between the subfascia and the wall.
 A vertical cut about 2 in. to 3 in. long helps it to fold onto the roof sheathing.
 I then add a second piece of flexible flashing tape to cover the open corner of the metal flashing, and I fold it down onto the subfascia.